There comes a time in every guitarist’s life when they need to change one or all of their guitar strings.

 Let’s get into it.

-- Buy higher quality strings – Certain string manufacturers sell guitar strings that last longer.
-Take Elixir for instance, this string manufacturer uses a protective coating around their strings in order to prolong the life of their strings.
-They say that this coating helps extend the life of their strings by 3-5 times, which I can attest that these do last much longer than other string brands.
+Elixir says that this coating helps extend the life of their strings by 3-5 times.
+I can attest that these do last much longer than other string brands.

 How Often Should Guitar Strings be Changed?

 The answer to this question is quite variable depending on how much you actually play your guitar.